checkly/docs.checklyhq.com/site/content/docs/integrations/telegram.md

 ---
-title: Telegram
-metatags:
 title: Checkly Integration with Telegram - Enable Alert Channels
+displayTitle: Telegram
 description: Find out how Checkly integrates with Telegram to send failure, degradation, and recovery messages to any chat.
 weight: 58
 menu: